anc5c07/anc5c07-site/_pages/docs.md

   caption: "[papers](/assets/images/papers.jpg)"
 layout: single
 ---
-I'm still working on rounding all of these up, including passed and draft 5C resolutions on which I was primary author.
-{: .notice--warning}

 These are distinct from flyers and other handouts; find those on the [Flyers](/flyers/) page.
 {: .notice--success}